jet/equinox/README.md

 Firstly, it's recommended to read the [documentation section on Access Strategies](DOCUMENTATION.md#access-strategies)

 General rules:
-- Events are the atoms from which state is built, they live forever in immutable Batch documents with id <> -1.
+- Events are the atoms from which state is built, they live forever, immutably in Batch documents.
+- There is a special Batch with `id = "-1"`, entitled the *Tip*.
-- Snapshots/unfolds live in the `.u` array in the Tip doc (id: -1) loading/build of state is composed of
+- Snapshots/unfolds live in the `.u` array in the Tip doc. loading/build of state is composed of
 - regardless of what happens, Events are _never_ destroyed, updated or touched in any way, ever.
 Having said that, if your Event DU does not match them, they're also as good as not there from the point of view of how State is established.
 - Reads always get the `Tip` first (one exception: `Unoptimized` mode skips reading the `Tip` as, by definition, you're not using snapshots/unfolds/any tricks), Writes always touch the `Tip` (yes, even in `Unoptimized` mode; there's no such thing as a stream that has ever been written to that does not have a `Tip`).